-Each approach in the preceding categories has its own set of limitations.
-Hybrid segmentation, a blend of two or more existing segmentation algorithms, is used to solve these limitations.
+Each of the approaches in the preceding categories has its own set of limitations.
+Hybrid segmentation, which is a blend of two or more of the existing segmentation algorithms, is used to solve these limitations.
 By applying the level set algorithm for demarcation of brain tumors based on gradient and intensity, Dawngliana, Malsawm, et al. [40] addressed the problem of using threshold, which neglects the tumor's characteristic.
 For more accurate and robust segmentation, the level set algorithm is combined with the FCM algorithm [58].
-In addition, Rajendran et al. use the FCM to generate an initial contour by the deformable model to evaluate the final contour for the precise tumor boundary [30].
-The k-mean approach, on the other hand, is often employed for more reliable outcomes.
+In addition, Rajendran et al. use the FCM to generate an initial contour that is being used by the deformable model to evaluate the final contour for the precise tumor boundary [30].
+The kmean approach, on the other hand, is often employed for more reliable outcomes.
 Siva et al. [59] and Vishnuvarthanan et al. [1] used the k-mean and fuzzy k-mean with the SOM classifier for clustering.
 For better outcomes, a variety of studies employ various algorithm combinations.
 For example, ANN is used in conjunction with Watershed [60] or Grow Cut [29], and the level set is used in conjunction with active contour.
 One of the major benefits of using hybrid segmentation is that it enhances the automaticity of the process, limiting the amount of human involvement.
 Another benefit of hybrid segmentation approaches is that the precision of the segmented tumor is elevated.
 However, since each paper used different accuracy metrics, comparing the accuracy of the surveyed papers that use hybrid segmentation was difficult.
-For their accuracy level, some papers used performance metrics like the similarity coefficient and Jaccard [61].
-Others use standard accuracy, the ratio of the number of pixels partitioned by the algorithm to the overall number of pixels in the image
+For their accuracy level, some of the papers used performance metrics like the similarity coefficient and Jaccard [61].
+Others use standard accuracy, which is termed as the ratio of the number of pixels partitioned by the algorithm to the overall number of pixels in the image [60].
+The experimental results show that adopting hybrid segmentation yields high rates in both measurements.
+Hybrid SOM and FCM algorithms, for example, have a normal accuracy of 96.18 percent [1], while hybrid ANN and watershed algorithms have a normal accuracy of 98 percent [60].